mattr2624-star/Crypto-Project-FOAI/docs/feature_spec.md

 - Features lag reality by ~100-500ms (typical Kafka + compute latency)
 - Window sizes fixed (not adaptive to market regime)
 - No handling of trading halts or circuit breakers
-- Volume-based features not available (ticker channel doesn't provide volume data)
+- **Volume Velocity** may be 0.0 if trade sizes not available in ticker channel (ticker channel doesn't always provide per-tick volume)
 - Forward-fill not implemented (gaps preserved)
+- **1-second returns**: Uses 0.5-1.5s tolerance window to handle sparse tick data (may miss exact 1-second intervals)

 ---